ben174/hsts-cookie/README.md

 using HTTP.
 When a browser receives a HSTS instruction, that instruction is retained no matter what. *Even if you go incognito or private.*

+## Why I made this

+This HSTS vulnerability has been known about for a while, and - while others have implemented it - I've yet to see someone make the code available.
+I've always thought that the more transparent a vulnerability is, the more likely it is to be addressed.
+How this one is addressed is another question.

 ## How I implemented it

 It's actually kind of simple.
 I've created a very basic web server `hsts.py` which